 Designed to develop an in-depth review and synthesis of physical assessment skills and knowledge covering the life span.
 Integration of the health history, physical examination techniques, and the nursing process is emphasized.
 Offered credit/no-credit or pass/no-pass only.
-May be taken two times for credit.

-NURSNG 214 GERONTOLOGICAL NURSING
+NURSNG 214 GERONTOLOGICAL NURS-ING

-Recommended Preparation: Designed for RN's, LVN's, or student nurses Introduces the physical and psychosocial issues of aging pertinent to gerontological nursing.
+Recommended Preparation: Designed for RN's, LVN's, or student nurses.
+Introduces the physical and psychosocial issues of aging pertinent to gerontological nursing.

 Examines medication, nutrition and sleep issues facing the older adult.
 The effects of external influences placed on the elderly are also addressed.
 The role of nurse is highlighted by identifying assessment, diagnosis, and interventions for issues presented in class.